How to play with your cat: games and toys for indoor cats

 Despite his fondness for warm laundry and smoked salmon, your cat is an animal with a wild side.
 A couch-potato lifestyle is both unnatural and unhealthy.

 “When cats are in their natural environment, they spend a considerable amount of their days hunting and capturing prey,” says Dr. Michelle Burch, veterinary advisor at Catological.
-“Indoor cats are deprived of almost all opportunities to engage in normal predatory and foraging behaviors, which causes an increase in behavioral problems and health disorders.”
+“Indoor cats are deprived of almost all opportunities to engage in normal predatory and foraging behaviours, which causes an increase in behavioural problems and health disorders.”

 Interactive play can both strengthen your bond and allow your cat to be, well, a cat.

-“Environmental enrichment with play encourages more natural behaviors, constructively occupies your cat’s time, and aids in decreasing boredom,” says Burch.
+“Environmental enrichment with play encourages more natural behaviours, constructively occupies your cat’s time, and aids in decreasing boredom,” says Burch.

 Chasing is fun – but eventually, you should allow your cat to go in for the kill.
 "After your cat has put up a good chase, give him the opportunity to catch the toy," says Reese.
 "Let him chew on it or kick at it with his feet and really dig in."